MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/detail-page-checklist.md

 ## App name

-An app’s name plays a critical role in how users discover it in AppSource.
+An app’s name plays a critical role in how users discover it in AppSource app store.
 Your app’s short name will be displayed on the details page.

 **Do's:**